-Confirm participants are proven swimmers.
+Confirm swimming ability.
 Success on the water depends on comfort and ability in the water.
-Conduct a swimming test in advance.
+Conducting a swimming test in advance is highly recommended.
 See Swimming Safety Activity Checkpoints for a sample or ask your instructor for guidelines.
 If a swimming test is not possible, presume all participants are non-swimmers.
 Only strong swimmers are approved for whitewater canoeing.

-All participants must wear a U.S. Coast Guard approved life jacket.
+All participants must wear a U.S. Coast Guard-approved life jacket.
 Type III life jackets are recommended and should fit according to weight and height specifications.
 Inspect life jackets to ensure they are in good condition and contain no tears.

 Practice recovery procedures.
 The instructor demonstrates self-recovery and righting techniques.
-Girls learn and practice these skills.
+All paddlers learn and practice these skills.
 This will help prevent becoming disoriented or frightened if they end up in the water and provides important skills.